recursivezero/astro-editor/docs/tasks-done/task-2025-07-21-mdx-component-inserter.md

 There is a simple reference implementation in the `DebugScreen.tsx` which works perfectly and is very simple.
 All the logic for the entire editor is within that file.
 Subtasks:

-- [x] Refactor Codemirror (without affecting functionality) to stop using basicSetup and replace it with only the nececarry extensions
+- [x] Refactor Codemirror (without affecting functionality) to stop using basicSetup and replace it with only the necessary extensions
 - [x] Simplify any other code in `src/lib/editor` and `src/hooks/editor` and `EditorView.tsx` so it is as simple as possible and easy to reason about and read.
-Remove any unnececarry code related to Failed attempts at snippet insertion and tag completion.
+Remove any unnecessary code related to Failed attempts at snippet insertion and tag completion.
-- [x] Actially implement the snippet insertion from the `/src/components/ComponentBuilder/ComponentBuilderDialog.tsx` system pallete, based on the pattern in the DebugScreen.
+- [x] Actually implement the snippet insertion from the `/src/components/ComponentBuilder/ComponentBuilderDialog.tsx` system palette, based on the pattern in the DebugScreen.
 - [x] Double-check the code for anything else which can be simplified or removed once this is working.

 You are to go through these step-by-step.